-Documentary Spectacle is the name of my MA thesis and my photography project.
-Grounded in reality, The term is a hybrid, borrowing from several theories researched in my text.
+Documentary Spectacle is the name of my MA thesis and the photography project.
+The term is a hybrid, borrowing from several theories and practices researched in my text.

-The practices of documentary theatre show that facts and creativity may support each others in a play – research, observations, and interviews of the eye-witnesses are integral part of the creative process, thus filling the gap that media has left behind.
-A truthlike representation of an event is a result of polyphony.
+The practices of documentary theatre show that facts and creativity may support each others in a play – research, observations, and interviews of the eye-witnesses are integral part of the creative process, filling the gap that media has left behind.
+A truthlike representation of an event is a result of polyphony on a constructed stage.

-Post-documentary photography is “a trace of a trace of an event.”
-It takes an ethical and moral approach to documentary, and considers that the picture should be a tableau hanging on a museum or a gallery wall.
-It tends to free itself from any additional context – while a picture does not lie, it’s label might do that.
+A post-documentary photograph could be seen as “a trace of a trace of an events.”
+Most commonly post-documentary is connected to questions of authenticity in digital age, but it could also be understood as an ethical and a moral approach to representing reality.
+In order to do this, the picture should be a tableau hanging on a museum or a gallery wall, freeing itself from any additional context – while a picture does not lie, it’s label could do that.